 H. dulcis and other herbal medicines have been used for hundreds of years in Chinese medicine to treat diseases of the liver.
 Research provides scientific proof that it really works, in mice:

-- Research in 2012 found that juice and fermented vinegar made from H. dulcis significantly reduced alcohol-related liver damage in mice.
+- found that juice and fermented vinegar made from H. dulcis significantly reduced alcohol-related liver damage in mice.
 This suggests that adding H. dulcis to your diet could help protect your liver.

-- A 2010 study also found that a dose of H. dulcis could protect mice from alcohol-related liver damage.
+- A also found that a dose of H. dulcis could protect mice from alcohol-related liver damage.
 Researchers also noted an increase in antioxidant enzymes assisting in alcohol metabolism.

 Taking herbs to protect the liver from toxic substances isn’t an invitation to drink more alcohol; if you or your health care provider have concerns about your liver health, avoid alcohol.